isomerpages/gb-assist/pages/solutionrepo/solution761.md

 ### Description

 The Smart Cabinet provides continuous stock monitoring and access control to the inventory stored in the Smart Cabinet.
 User information and usage can be retrieved for tracking and monitoring purpose.
-The storage system is ideal for storing of consumables and high value items.

-Grant Support:
-Direct Purchase: 80% of cost of equipment, up to $21,000 grant Subscription/Leasing: 80% of cost of equipment, up to $8,000/unit/year
+The storage system is ideal for storing of consumables and high value items.Grant Support Direct Purchase 80% of cost of equipment, up to $21,000 grant Subscription/Leasing 80% of cost of equipment, up to $8,000/unit/year

-### Details of Solution
+### Packages Available

 N.A.